 DEQ performed some additional calculations to determine the relative contributions the selected point sources represented as compared to all Oklahoma point sources.
 These calculations are based on emissions from Oklahoma sources only and do not correspond directly to the percentages shown in Tables 6-2 and 6-3, which are based on all emissions that contribute to visibility impairment at the WMWA.
-With extinction-weighted residence time divided by distance from the WMWA as a weighting factor, the NO_x sources selected for four-factor analyses and shown in Table 6-2 represented 12% of NO_x emissions from all point sources in Oklahoma from the 2016 inventory.
-Sources subject to BART in Oklahoma accounted for a further 12% of such NO_x emissions.
-Similarly, with extinction-weighted residence time divided by distance from all point sources in Oklahoma from the 2016 inventory.
-Sources selected for four-factor analyses and shown in Table 6-3 represented 55% of SO2 emissions from all point sources in Oklahoma from the 2016 inventory.
-Sources subject to BART in Oklahoma from the 2016 inventory.
-Sources subject to BART in Oklahoma from the 2016 inventory.
-Sources subject to BART in Oklahoma from the 2016 inventory.
-Sources subject to BART in Oklahoma from the 2016 inventory.
-Sources subject to BART in Oklahoma from the 2016 inventory.
+With extinction-weighted residence time divided by distance from the WMWA as a weighting factor, the NOx sources selected for four-factor analyses and shown in Table 6-2 represented 12% of NOx emissions from all point sources in Oklahoma from the 2016 inventory.
+Sources subject to BART in Oklahoma accounted for a further 12% of such NOx emissions.
+Similarly, with extinction-weighted residence time divided by distance from the WMWA as a weighting factor, the SO2 sources selected for four-factor analyses and shown in Table 6-3 represented 55% of SO2 emissions from all point sources in Oklahoma from the 2016 inventory.
 Sources subject to BART in Oklahoma accounted for a further 31% of such SO2 emissions.
-As stated above, NO_x sources each contribute a small fraction toward nitrate-based impairment resulting in less collective contributions despite a higher number of selected sources than SO2.
+As stated above, NOx sources each contribute a small fraction toward nitrate-based impairment resulting in less collective contributions despite a higher number of selected sources than SO2.